Title: Managing Director

 Delaware, New York, Pennsylvania, New Jersey, Supreme Court of the State of Delaware, U.S. Court of Appeals for the 1st Circuit, U.S. Court of Appeals for the 2nd Circuit, U.S. Court of Appeals for the 3rd Circuit, U.S. Court of Appeals for the 5th Circuit, U.S. Court of Appeals for the 9th Circuit, U.S. Court of Appeals for the 10th Circuit, U.S. District Court for the District of DE, U.S. District Court for the Southern District of NY, U.S. District Court for the Eastern District of PA, U.S. District Court for the District of NJ

-Mr. Eisenhofer serves as a member of the Board of the American Constitution Society and the Anti-Defamation League.
+Mr. Eisenhofer serves as a member of the NYU Law School Advisory Board for the Center on Civil Justice, and as co-chair for the Securities Litigation Committee of the American Association for Justice.
+Mr. Eisenhofer currently serves as a member of the New York City Mayor's Advisory Board for the Mayor's Fund to Advance New York City, and also serves as an ex-officio Trustee on the Board of Trustees of the American Museum of Natural History.
 He is a graduate of the University of Pittsburgh, and a 1986 magna cum laude graduate of Villanova University School of Law, Order of the Coif.
 He was a law clerk to the Honorable Vincent A. Cirillo, President Judge of the Pennsylvania Superior Court and thereafter joined the Wilmington office of Skadden Arps Slate Meagher & Flom.
 Mr. Eisenhofer was a partner in the Wilmington office of Blank Rome Comisky & McCauley until forming Grant & Eisenhofer P.A. in 1997.